cjneely10/MetaSanity/README.md

 ## Usage Best Practices

-#### Citations

-Running a pipeline will output a sample citation file for use in academic writing and research.
-Users are highly recommended to cite all items that are output in this file.

 #### Config default files

 Each genome pipeline has an associated configuration file that is needed to properly call the underlying programs.